seanorourke7/ProjectGolf/README.md

 ## Credits

-This blog is heavily based on the walkthrough project from code institute.
+This blog is heavily based on the walkthrough blog project from code institute.
+A lot of the standard code is used from this project.
+Like the structure of the blog and styling.

 Images are from pexels.com